mladendinev/Chess-AI/README.md

 All the white pieces have their left most bit as 0 - (0001), (0010), (0011), (0100), (0101), (0110)
 All black pieces have their left most bit as 1 - (1001), (1010), (1011), (1100), (1101), (1110)

-The other three bits indicate the piece type independent of the colour.
+The other three bits indicate the piece type independent of the color.

-The left most bit identifies the colour of the piece - if 1 then black, else white. "&" is the AND bitwise operator - 1&1 == true(1) 0&1 == false (0)
+The left most bit identifies the color of the piece - if 1 then black, else white. "&" is the AND bitwise operator - 1&1 == true(1) 0&1 == false (0)

 ===== AI and Neural networks